hussaino03/Devspace/README.md

 * Interactive environment to learn (video calling and microphone option)
 * Whitebord (learning tool)
 * Reactions (emojis)
+* Screenshare ability
+* Chatbox
+* Multiple Individuals can join at once

 ### Built With